bright/new-www/_posts/2017-10-30-iota-hello-world.md

 cat /dev/urandom | LC_ALL=C tr -dc 'A-Z9' | fold -w 81 | head -n 1
 ```

 Now, the thing we got back, looking similar to `FNCWNXJWJIVDGPRWNZYKOMKNIIATPPDKEVCZEWSZTEVIWJFCOUV9PJD9AUCEVQLFEAI9UBUAVQKVEBLKN`, is our seed.
-We're responsible for storing it securely and privately, because it gives a full access to all the addresses (wallets) we'll create using it.
+We're responsible for storing it securely and privately because it gives a full access to all the addresses (wallets) we'll create using it.

 To actually generate the address we can use to send transactions to, let's use our API: